 Interesting statement, I thought.
 How does being born out of a religious family automatically make someone ‘saved’ by default?
 I’ve heard of people say they’ve accepted Christ in their hearts when they were five years old, so it didn’t sound too far off – yet I was still taken aback by such a pious remark.

 I have to admit, I was a pretty awkward guy in my late teens and early twenties.
-Even though I tried my best to maintain it, I knew it was only a matter of time before our long-distance relationship would come to an end.
+Even though I tried my best to maintain our long-distance relationship, I knew it was only a matter of time before it would come to an end.
 It became all the more real when she told me,

 “I need to focus on my relationship with God.”